energysistem/manuals/42922-Headphones 3 Bluetooth/en/07-bluetooth_pairing.md

 ## <quick_guide> Bluetooth pairing

-Once your *Energy Headphones 3 Bluetooth* are off, press and hold the MULTIFUNCTION  button (2) for 4 seconds and the INDICATOR (4) will start flashing blue and red.
-At this point, your *Energy Headphones 1 Bluetooth* will be trying to pair with another Bluetooth device.
+When your *Energy Headphones 3 Bluetooth* are off, press and hold the MULTIFUNCTION button (2) for 4 seconds and the INDICATOR (5) will start flashing blue and red.
+At this point, your *Energy Headphones 3 Bluetooth* will be trying to pair with another Bluetooth device.
 Start then the search and pairing process from your Bluetooth device (smartphone, tablet, laptop, etc).
-Once your *Energy Headphones 1 Bluetooth* appear on your device screen, select "connect".
-The devices will be connected immediately without codes and the INDICATOR (4) will start flashing only in blue, which means that the device is on and has been correctly paired.
+Once your *Energy Headphones 3 Bluetooth* appear on your device screen, select "connect".
+The devices will be synchronized immediately without codes.
+You will hear a confirmation sound and the INDICATOR (5) will flash blue.

+### Auto power off
-Your *Energy Headphones 3 Bluetooth* will automatically turn off after 10 minutes if they are in Bluetooth mode and not synchronized with any device.
+Your *Energy Headphones 3 Bluetooth* will automatically turn off in the following situations:

-</unique> </quick_guide>
+- After 5 minutes in search mode, if they are not synchronized with another device.
+- After 10 minutes, if they are synchronized and music is paused.